 1) The Building and Personal Property policy written through the State's Insurance Reserve Fund protects University buildings and their contents against the direct physical loss of, or damage to, covered buildings and contents resulting from any covered cause of loss.

-Directors of Research Education Centers must notify the Risk Manager, Office of Risk Management, by telephone (656-3354) within twenty-four hours of any loss or damage and confirm this verbal communication, within five working days by completing the University's Building and Personal Property, CUBO-501 (see Exhibit 1).
-The Office of Risk Management will forward two blank copies of this form to the department reporting the loss or damage.
+Directors of Research Education Centers must notify the Risk Manager, Office of Risk Management, by telephone (864-656-3354) within twenty-four hours of any loss or damage and confirm this verbal communication immediately.

-Present procedures provide an annual review of Clemson University buildings by the department heads to re-evaluate the desirability of insuring each building and reassessing valuation.
+Present procedures provide an annual review of Clemson University buildings by the department heads to re-evaluate the desirability of insuring each building.
+The State Insurance Reserve Fund contracts with a property appraisal company that determines the appraised value on buildings.
 This action takes place in the month of April preparatory to the re-issuance of the policy on July 1.

 5) Departments are responsible for maintaining an inventory list of all items less than $5,000.
 Proof of insurance may be required on these items in the event of a loss.